hpjeonGIT/Tips/rhel_centos_troubleshooting.md

 ## ntfs for usb drive
 - To have mkfs.ntfs, yum install ntfsprogs
 - Use gnome-disks to delete any existing partition and apply format

+## conflict of gdm with anaconda3
+- anaconda3 has components of X11/xkbcommon.
+This may conflict with gdm, when a user login through GUI
+- Do not load anaconda3 module through .bashrc